kovidgoyal/kitty/docs/keyboard-protocol.rst

 All keypad keys are reported as their equivalent non-keypad keys.
 To distinguish these, use the :ref:`disambiguate <disambiguate>` flag.

+Terminals may choose what they want to do about functional keys that have no legacy encoding. kitty chooses to encode these using ``CSI u`` encoding even in legacy mode, so that they become usable even in programs that do not understand the full kitty keyboard protocol.
+However, terminals may instead choose to ignore such keys in legacy mode instead, or have an option to control this behavior.

 .. _legacy_text: